RuzhangZhao/Immigrate/README.md

 ## Implementation Demo

-We first provide implementation demo for the method **IMMIGRATE**, and then, we compare the performance between **IMMIGRATE** with other popular methods.
+We first provide implementation demo for the method **IMMIGRATE**, and then, we compare the performance of **IMMIGRATE** with other popular methods.

 The data we use in this demo is from UCI Machine Learning Repository ([here](https://archive.ics.uci.edu/ml/datasets/parkinsons)).